API

 What's Next

 You've connected your Public.com brokerage to Claude Desktop via the Public MCP server.
-From here you can ask Claude to research equities, pull options chains, analyze your portfolio against market data, and execute orders — all without leaving the conversation.
+From here you can use Claude to trade stocks, options, and crypto — asking it to research equities, pull options chains, analyze your portfolio against market data, and execute orders all without leaving the conversation.
+Whether you want Claude as a research partner, a day-trading assistant, or a full trading agent handling routine portfolio actions, the same MCP connection covers each use case.

 Because Claude Desktop runs locally, your API key and all brokerage data stay on your machine.
 You can also stack additional MCP servers alongside the Public one to give Claude access to other tools — news feeds, calendars, file systems, databases — making it straightforward to build richer, multi-source workflows.